ryubee1980/MySave.jl/README.md

 ```

 # readff(file, nc)
 This is a function for reading a data file.
 The delimiter in the file should be space or tab.
 The output is a two dimensional array of Float64, Array{Float64, 2}.
-The second variable "nc" is the column number of the data.
+The second variable "nc" is the number of columns in the data file.

 Example:
 ```sh